slamora/brackets-wiki/How-to-Use-Brackets.md

 * Brackets doesn't check to see which CSS files are linked into the current HTML file--it searches all files in the file tree.

-Eventually we'd like to leverage inline editing for lots of other kinds of things--in addition to showing relevant JS code, we'd like to add visual tools like gradient and shadow editors for the selected CSS rule.
+Eventually Brackets could leverage inline editing for lots of other kinds of things--in addition to showing relevant JS code, you could imagine adding inline visual tools like gradient and shadow editors for the selected CSS rule.

 Live development
 ----------------